natebrennand/Sokoban/README.md

 To compare only GBFS and A\* use the `--informed` flag.

+To compare only DFS, BFS & UCS use the `--uninformed` flag.

-- a copy of the data I gathered on my local machine in `standard_test_output.txt`
+- a copy of the data I gathered on my local machine in `sample_output/standard_test_output.txt`
-- a comparison of GBFS & A\* on more complicated puzzles is in `informed_test_output.txt`
+- a comparison of GBFS & A\* on more complicated puzzles is in `sample_output/informed_test_output.txt`

 ---
 ##Overview